 The real property (real estate) tax is Ohio's oldest tax.
 It has been an ad valorem tax, meaning it is based on value, since 1825.

-The Homestead Exemption offers all eligible homeowners the opportunity to exclude up to $25,000 of the market value of their homestead from property taxation.
+The homestead exemption offers all eligible homeowners the opportunity to exclude up to $25,000 of the market value of their homesteads from property taxation.
 That means a home valued at $100,000 will generally be taxed as if it were valued at $75,000.
 Qualifying property owners must apply for the exemption with their county auditor.

 Inheritance and estate taxes

 Ohio has no inheritance tax.

 The Ohio estate tax is no longer in effect for estates of individuals who died on or after Jan.
 1, 2013.

 Other Ohio tax facts

 The Ohio Department of Taxation offers numerous online options to Buckeye State residents, including online filing of state income as well as school district income tax returns.

 Ohio taxpayers can go online to check the status of their refunds.

 You can let Ohio officials know of any suspected tax fraud at the state's special Web page.